JWST view of four infant galaxies at z=8.31-8.49 in the MACS0416 field and implications for reionization: Abstract

 \section{Abstract}

-New JWST/NIRCam wide-field slitless spectroscopy provides redshifts for two $z>8$ galaxies located behind the lensing cluster MACS J0416.1$-$2403.
-Both galaxies are strong [O~\textsc{\romannum{3}}]\,$\lambda$5007 emitters.
-For one galaxy, ``Y1,'' the existing redshift $z= 8.31$, based on ALMA measurements of [O~\textsc{\romannum{3}}]~88~$\mu$m and [C~\textsc{\romannum{2}}]~157.7~$\mu$m lines, is confirmed.
-JWST/NIRCam images resolve this galaxy into three components of similar colors, and the whole system extends over $\sim$3.4~kpc.
-The other galaxy, ``JD,'' is at $z=8.34$ instead of the previously claimed $z=9.28$.
-It has a companion, ``JD-N,'' at the same redshift with projected separation $\sim$2.3~kpc.
-All objects are only moderately magnified and have intrinsic $M_{\rm UV}$ ranging from $-19.66$ to $-20.85$~mag.
-Their eight-band NIRCam spectral energy distributions show that the galaxies are all very young with ages $\la$11~Myr and stellar masses about $10^{8}$~${\rm M_\odot}$.
-These infant galaxies are actively forming stars at rates of a few tens to a couple of hundred $\rm{M_\odot}$~yr$^{-1}$, but only one of them (JD) has a blue rest-frame UV slope.
-This slope indicates a high Lyman-continuum photon escape fraction that could contribute significantly to the cosmic hydrogen-reionizing background.
-The other two systems have much flatter slopes largely because their dust extinction is twice as high as JD's albeit only $A_{V}\sim0.90$~mag.
-The much lower indicated escape fractions show that even very young, actively star-forming galaxies can have negligible contribution to reionization when they quickly form dust throughout their bodies.
+{New JWST/NIRCam wide-field slitless spectroscopy provides redshifts for four $z>8$ galaxies located behind the lensing cluster MACS J0416.1$-$2403.
+Two of them, ``Y1'' and ``JD'', have previously reported spectroscopic redshifts based on ALMA measurements of [\ion{O}{3}]~88~$\mu$m and/or [\ion{C}{2}]~157.7~$\mu$m lines.
+Y1 is a merging system of three components, and the existing redshift $z=8.31$ is confirmed.
+However, JD is at $z=8.34$ instead of the previously claimed $z=9.28$.
+JD's close companion, ``JD-N'', which was a previously discovered $z>8$ candidate, is now identified at the same redshift as JD .
+JD and JD-N form an interacting pair.
+A new candidate at $z>8$, ``f090d\_018'', is also confirmed and is at $z=8.49$.
+These four objects are likely part of an overdensity that signposts a large structure extending $\sim$165~kpc in projected distance and $\sim$48.7~Mpc in radial distance.
+They are magnified by less than one magnitude and have intrinsic $M_{\rm UV}$ ranging from $-19.57$ to $-20.83$~mag.
+Their spectral energy distributions show that the galaxies are all very young with ages $\sim$4--18~Myr and stellar masses about $10^{7-8}$~${\rm M_\odot}$.
+These infant galaxies have very different star formation rates ranging from a few to over a hundred $\rm{M_\odot}$~yr$^{-1}$, but only two of them (JD and f090d\_018) have blue rest-frame UV slopes $\beta<-2.0$ indicative of a high Lyman-continuum photon escape fraction that could contribute significantly to the cosmic hydrogen-reionizing background.
+Interestingly, these two galaxies are the least massive and least active ones among the four.
+The other two systems have much flatter UV slopes largely because of their high dust extinction ($A_{\rm V}=0.9$--1.0~mag).
+Their much lower indicated escape fractions show that even very young, actively star-forming galaxies can have negligible contribution to reionization when they quickly form dust throughout their bodies. }